alex-laycalvert/l1t/README.md

 ![l1t-logo](https://user-images.githubusercontent.com/45835678/194675329-027fd0d9-e1ee-4149-980b-e2fc7099206e.png)

-A terminal game where you move lasers around a grid to light up statues.
-Light up all the statues in a level to complete the level.
+A terminal game where you position mirros in a grid to light up statues.
+Light up all the statues in a grid to complete the level.

 ## Progress